 Today's News of the World Sunday Magazine has a full-page feature on Mark Glenn's work to cosmetically restore the hair of androgenetic alopecia sufferer, Maria Adamo.

-She didn't want to wear a wig and, a couple of years ago, came to us for help.
+She didn't want to wear a wig and, several years ago, initially came to us for help.
 We used micro-fine hair extensions and our unique Kinsey System to cosmetically restore her hair and, as you can see from the pictures, she looks amazing.

 Maria says in the article, "My confidence has improved so much - I can't even bear to imagine life without my 'hair' now.
 It's like real hair - but you never have a bad hair day because it's always straight in the morning!"